 Eventually, two companies step forward to help, Rivian and Harley-Davidson.
 Rivian provided the team with all-electric support trucks and Harley provide prototypes of their new ‘LiveWire' motorcycles.
 Rivian even went as far as installing a charging network across South America for the adventure.
 The Rivian trucks looked awesome and performed amazingly well as did the ‘LiveWire' bikes from Harley.
 I can't remember a series where the pair had so few mechanical dramas on a trip.

 The route taken by Ewan and Charley is a stunning mix of deserts, jungles, snow-capped mountains and they even skirt a glacial ice sheet.
 Along the way, the pair stopped at Machu Picchu, the Nazca Lines and various Unicef initiatives.
 Nevertheless, it's the interactions with ordinary folk which make Ewan and Charley engaging to watch.
 In one episode, the pair stop in a village to rest, they're invited to dinner by a local family.
-The parents of the family spend the whole meal trying to figure out their guest looks so familiar?
+The parents of the family spend the whole meal trying to figure out why their guest looks so familiar?
 To his credit, Ewan doesn't let on.
-As they thank the family and leave, the dad suddenly realises who's been for tea. ‘ah, Obi-Wan Kenobi' he exclaims!
+As the duo leave, the family realises who's been for dinner. ‘ah, Obi-Wan Kenobi' he exclaims!

 If you enjoyed the previous two series of these adventures, you'll love this one.
 I binged the entire 11 episodes in two sittings.
-If you haven't yet seen, Long Way Round or Long Way Down.
+If you haven't seen the previous series, Long Way Round or Long Way Down.
 Watch them and then dive into ‘Long Way Up'.
 Considering the limited amount of content currently on the AppleTV platform, you'd be mad to miss this brilliant travel documentary series.